The persuasive speech outline below uses the 5 step pattern called Monroe's Motivated Sequence.

 Consider 'What's in it for me?' while deciding on your attention getter.

-Why should the audience listen?
+Why should your audience listen?
 Is it relevant to them?
 How?

 Why should they believe what you say?
 Have you established your credibility?